Zimbra-Community/zimbra-foss-2fa/README.md

        echo $zimbra_ldap_userdn
        ldapsearch -x -H $ldap_master_url -D $zimbra_ldap_userdn -w $zimbra_ldap_password "mail=*"

    This will allow you to find your base DN as well.
-Usually something like `ou=people,dc=example,dc=com` don't forget to hit the `Preset OpenLDAP`.
+Usually something like `ou=people,dc=example,dc=com` don't forget to hit the `Preset OpenLDAP` and set `Loginname Attribute` to `mail`.

 ![01-pi-ldap.png](https://github.com/Zimbra-Community/zimbra-foss-2fa/raw/master/screenshots/01-pi-ldap.png)

+   If you need to support multiple domains, you must create an ldap-resolver for each domain.
+(Just repeat as screenshot) To tell them apart choose a resolver name that contains the domain name (example: examplecom).

 ![02-pi-resolver.png](https://github.com/Zimbra-Community/zimbra-foss-2fa/raw/master/screenshots/02-pi-resolver.png)

+   You MUST use only one REALM and it should include all your resolvers.
+If you do something else, the ldap-proxy will not work.

 ![03-pi-users.png](https://github.com/Zimbra-Community/zimbra-foss-2fa/raw/master/screenshots/03-pi-users.png)

    Go to config -> policies -> create new policy and set a policy with scope `authentication` and set passthru->userstore and otppin->userstore.
-Realm: Zimbra, Resolver: Zimbra.
+Realm: Zimbra, Resolver: SELECT THEM ALL!
 See the documentation: https://privacyidea.readthedocs.io/en/latest/policies/authentication.html

 ![04-pi-policy.png](https://github.com/Zimbra-Community/zimbra-foss-2fa/raw/master/screenshots/04-pi-policy.png)